 After five years with little news on regulated U.S.A. online gambling expansion, several new states began to regulate poker over the internet.
 Pennsylvania did so in October 2017, followed by Michigan and West Virginia in 2019 and Connecticut in 2021.

 It generally takes some time from the passage of igaming legislation until the first sites are up and running.
-Pennsylvania and Michigan have seen licensed internet poker rooms appear, but as of April 2022, we are still waiting for them to launch in West Virginia and Connecticut.
+Pennsylvania, Michigan, and West Virginia have seen licensed internet poker rooms appear, but as of August 2025, we are still waiting for them to launch in Connecticut.

 Starting as a very limited agreement between two small states, the Multi-State Internet Gaming Agreement has gained more importance as it has added new members.
-The accession of Michigan to the MSIGA has the potential to kick off a new mini-poker boom because Michigan's population is greater than that of any existing party to the Agreement.
+The accession of Michigan and Pennsylvania to the MSIGA has the potential to kick off a new mini-poker boom because they have greater populations than the original parties to the Agreement.

 For what it's worth, the biggest internet poker destinations for most American players are still offshore rooms.
 There's nothing in the law that criminalizes playing at these sites even though they are not explicitly legal like the state-regulated ones are.

-Until the MSIGA really gathers some steam (when all the Michigan sites are fully integrated with their peers around the nation and perhaps with the future addition of Pennsylvania), offshore brands are probably the best solution for many residents of the United States.
+Until the MSIGA really gathers some steam, offshore brands are probably the best solution for many residents of the United States.
 To learn more about them and how you can sign up and play, check out our guide to U.S.A. online poker.

 Like many legal documents, the Multi-State Internet Gaming Agreement has many subtleties that are not immediately apparent.
 If you still have questions about it, look below where we have gathered the answers to some common inquiries about the MSIGA.

-As of January 2022, Delaware, Nevada, New Jersey, and Michigan have signed the MSIGA.
+As of August 2025, Delaware, Nevada, New Jersey, Michigan, West Virginia, and Pennsylvania have signed the MSIGA.

 According to the terms of the MSIGA, rake is assigned to each player in cash games using a weighted contributed methodology.
 For tournaments, each player is considered to have paid his own entry fee.
 The revenue from each player is treated as being generated in the state from which that individual has logged on to the system.
 The poker revenue thus assigned is collected every month and then distributed to each participating state, which then levies its own taxes or fees on it in accordance with that state's gaming laws.